VoidDeficit/WebControlPC/README.md

 # Hardware requirements
 1. ESP8266 module
-.Optocoupler
+2. Optocoupler
-.Some wires
+3. Some wires
-.PC with a power switch
+4. PC with a power switch

 # Installation
 Clone the repository to your local machine